samueldg/github-assignees-bookmarklet/README.md

 :octocat: Bookmarklet to show issue assignees' avatars in GitHub project bar.

+This allows you to quickly select/unselect a user by clicking on their avatar.

 ## Usage

 1. Create a new bookmark in your browser.